vsanin42/minishell/README.md

 NUMBER OF TIMES WE CHANGED PARSER: I
 - tester: https://github.com/LucasKuhn/minishell_tester

+29.11 addins by Zuzka
+- when program exits it prints exit like bash
+- strtrim whitespaces from nput at beginning of lexer
+- starting with norm
+-

 # TODO
 - handle heredoc << - - heredoc does not work with commands, I think because they take input from stdin and not from another token
 - set error codes properly - implement errno && must update exit status at end of each of these functions